 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

-Denmark moves to 18 as a high-value economy with strong tech industry.
+Denmark moved to 18 on the 2022 Q3 ranking as a high-value economy with a strong tech industry.
 It also has one of the highest scores for its financial sector’s outlook toward crypto.
 Holding the country back somewhat has been inadequate tax laws for crypto trading, which affect the country’s ranking in a negative way.
 Modification of the tax on crypto is, for some reason, going to be a long affair with the Tax Law Council looking to submit proposals by 2023.
 Like many small but developed countries, Denmark has a high number of blockchain organizations but low numbers of crypto trading volumes and ownership – better tax laws may possibly change this.

 Spending bitcoin and trading cryptocurrency in Denmark